-On March 19, 2016, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
-DOD acted under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG).1
+On December 2, 2016, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
+The DOD acted under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG).1 issued a notice of hearing on July 17, 2017, and the hearing was convened as scheduled on August 16, 2017.
+The Government offered exhibits (GE) 1 through 7, which were admitted into evidence without objection, except for GE 3 and that objection was overruled.
+The Government's exhibit list was identified as hearing exhibit (HE) I. Applicant testified, but did not offer any exhibits.
+The record remained open until October 20, 2017, to allow Applicant to submit documentary evidence.
+He did not submit any evidence within that timeframe.
+DOHA received the hearing transcript (Tr.) on August 24, 2017.

-Applicant answered the SOR (undated), and requested a hearing before an administrative judge.
-The case was assigned to me on January 18, 2017.
-The Defense
+Applicant answered the SOR on February 14, 2017, and he requested a hearing before an administrative judge.
+The Defense Office of Hearings and Appeals (DOHA)